Sutton585/dasut.github.io/portfolio.md

 layout: nonHome
 ---

 >**Disclaimer:** This is not an exhaustive list of all my work, it’s a taste of what I do on my own time to give you a feel for who I am.
-To comply with non-disclosure agreements, I do not make available any of the work I have contributed to with either Xerox or Apple unless express permission is given.
+To comply with non-disclosure agreements, I do not make available all of the work I have contributed to with either Xerox or Apple unless express permission is given.

 *This page is a work-in-progress.
 An older version of all of this can be seen at [DavidSutton.net](http://DavidSutton.net)*